-Jeffrey W. Bullock was sworn in as Delaware’s 80th Secretary of State on January 21, 2009.
+Jeffrey W. Bullock was sworn in as Delaware’s 80th Secretary of State on January 21, 2009 and re-confirmed by the Delaware Senate on January 18, 2017.
 As Secretary of the most diverse department in state government, he oversees nearly twenty different agencies including Corporations, Historical and Cultural Affairs, Arts, Libraries, Veterans Affairs, Professional Regulation, and Human Relations.
 In addition, Secretary Bullock has a number of constitutional responsibilities, including serving on the Board of Pardons.

 Secretary Bullock has dedicated most of his professional career to public service.
-He shares Governor Jack Markell’s strong commitment to providing outstanding customer service and making state government work better for the people it serves.
-In his over three years as Secretary of State, he has been a transformational leader in advancing Governor Markell’s priorities in the areas of education, job creation and more efficient and effective government.
+He shares Governor John Carney’s strong commitment to providing outstanding customer service and making state government work better for the people it serves.
+In more than eight years as Secretary of State, he has been a transformational leader in advancing priorities in the areas of education, job creation and more efficient and effective government.

 Under Secretary Bullock’s direction, the Department of State continues to raise significant revenue for the State of Delaware.
-Through the Division of Corporations and the State Bank Commissioner, the Department contributed $979 million of net General Fund revenue in Fiscal Year 2011.
+Through agencies such as the Division of Corporations and the State Bank Commissioner, the Department contributed more than $1.26 billion to the state’s General Fund in Fiscal Year 2016.

-Secretary Bullock has focused on maintaining Delaware’s preeminence as the “Corporate Capital of the World” by seeking to protect the State’s General Corporation Law from federal encroachment.
+Secretary Bullock has focused on maintaining Delaware’s preeminence as the “Corporate Capital of the World” by seeking to protect the state’s General Corporation Law.
 For over a century, Delaware’s General Corporation Law has served as a model for other states.
 With a hands-on approach, Secretary Bullock has led a coordinated effort to prevent passage of federal legislation that would jeopardize Delaware’s unique position in corporate governance.

-During his tenure, Secretary Bullock also brought the International Trade and Development Group (ITG) into the Secretary of State’s Office, leveraging the marketing “brand” of Delaware’s corporate law reputation to pursue economic development opportunities around the world.
+During his tenure, Secretary Bullock also brought the International Trade and Development Group (ITG) under the umbrella of the Department of State, leveraging Delaware’s corporate law reputation to pursue economic development opportunities around the world.

 Library improvements are also at the top of Secretary Bullock’s agenda.
 Since taking office, he has pushed for increased library construction, as well as new and expanded access to wireless internet technology that will help Delaware improve its reputation for building a first-rate library system.

-One of Secretary Bullock’s great interests is promoting the arts and arts organizations in Delaware to help them flourish, not only as cultural assets, but also as engines for economic growth.
+Secretary Bullock also places a high priority on promoting the arts and arts organizations in Delaware to help them flourish, not only as cultural assets, but also as engines for economic growth.
 He has worked to establish public-private partnerships to help bring the arts to more people across the state and to expand statewide and regional marketing initiatives to boost arts audiences and attract visitors to our state.

 Bullock and his leadership team have overseen a number of changes to make state government more efficient and better serve Delawareans.
-To improve citizen access to public records and information services, he co-located the Division of Archives, Division of Libraries and Government Information Center from three buildings to one.
-In addition to the financial benefits, this arrangement is boosting collaboration among the agencies, resulting in increased public access to government information both in our libraries and through social media on State of Delaware websites.
+To improve citizen access to public records and information services, he co-located the Division of Archives, Division of Libraries and Government Information Center at a single central location.
+In addition to the financial benefits, this arrangement is boosting collaboration among the agencies, resulting in increased public access to government information in our libraries, online, and through social media.

-Secretary Bullock has also brought new leadership into the Delaware Veterans Home in Milford to ensure top-notch care for our veterans and to set this long-term care facility on a path of consistent improvement and excellence.
+Secretary Bullock also brought new leadership to the Delaware Veterans Home in Milford to ensure top-notch care for our veterans and set this long-term care facility on a path of consistent improvement and excellence.

 Secretary Bullock has a wide range of executive public sector experience, including prominent roles in leading Delaware’s two largest governments.
 From 1994-2001, he served as the chief of staff to Governor Thomas R. Carper.
 More recently, Bullock was the Chief Administrative Officer for New Castle County, Delaware’s largest county.